ecmwf/anemoi-inference/docs/cli/redefine_graph.rst

 Examples
 *********

-Here are some examples of how to use the `redefine` command:
+Here are some examples of how to use the `redefine_graph` command:

 #.
 Using a graph file:

     .. code-block:: bash

-          anemoi-inference redefine path/to/checkpoint --graph path/to/graph
+          anemoi-inference redefine_graph path/to/checkpoint --graph path/to/graph

 #.
 Using a graph configuration:

     .. code-block:: bash

-          anemoi-inference redefine path/to/checkpoint --graph_config path/to/graph_config
+          anemoi-inference redefine_graph path/to/checkpoint --graph_config path/to/graph_config

     .. note::
         The configuration of the existing graph can be found using: